RitLuck/New_theme/content/posts/2026/02/index.md

 {{< figure src="images/145.png" caption="Kyoto Station Eki-Stamp / 京都駅の駅スタンプ" width="50%" >}}

-While walking around Kyoto Station, I stumbled upon a Godzilla Shop and went in to browse.
+While walking around Kyoto Station, I saw a Godzilla Shop and went in to browse.
 I saw a really cool mug and picked it up, but almost immediately, something fell out from inside it and shattered on the floor.
 I was terrified!
 The staff member came rushing over, and I kept bowing and repeating *"Sumimasen"* (I'm sorry).

 She was bowing back to me too.
 The first thing she asked was, *"Daijoubu desu ka?"* (Are you okay?).
 I replied, *"Daijoubu desu...
 Sumimasen, I will pay for it."* But she kept insistently refusing to let me pay.
 I felt so bad about the whole thing that I ended up buying a few items from the store just to make up for it!